-The good news is that you can still reap the benefits of a Roth account even if your income exceeds these limits by using a technique known as a mega backdoor Roth.
-This strategy may also enable you to sock away tens of thousands of dollars more for retirement this year.
+But there’s good news.
+You can still reap the benefits of a Roth account even if your income exceeds these limits by using a technique known as a mega backdoor Roth.
+This strategy may enable you to sock away tens of thousands of dollars more for retirement this year.

 - You participate in a 401k plan at work that allows after-tax contributions.
 Regular 401k contributions are made on an elective deferral, or pre-tax, basis.
 Fewer than half of 401k plans allow after-tax contributions, so check with your benefit plan administrator before moving forward.